-‘The craziest wedding year of all time’: A photographer’s overbooked, overwhelming 2021
+The ‘craziest wedding year of all time’: A photographer’s overbooked, overwhelming 2021

 And the deluge took an emotional toll

 It took a heavy toll on a lot of my friends and a lot of other vendors.
 My clients were phenomenal, absolutely phenomenal.
-But with a lot of people that were inquiring, or were scheduling their dates, there was a high level of demand, especially from parents of the brides and grooms.
-At some moments it was almost like they didn’t really care that you’re a small business, or that you’re busting your butt for your client.
-They want results and they want them quickly.
+But with a lot of people who were inquiring, or were scheduling their dates, there was a high level of demand, especially from parents of the brides and grooms.
+At some moments, it was almost like they didn’t really care that you’re a small business, or that you’re busting your butt for your client.
+They want results, and they want them quickly.
 Meanwhile, we were doing double the work that we would normally do for a calendar year.

 I know a handful of other photographers who — this broke them.
 I’m relatively new to the industry, in terms of being a full-time wedding photographer.
 So I think I still have my mental sanity.
 But others, they’ve been in this for 20 years.
-And they’re just like, “Yep, I’m good.
+And they’re just like: “Yep, I’m good.
 I’m done.
 I’m checking out.”

 Not to mention a physical one

 We call it the wedding hangover, or vendor hangover — where your body just decides to say, like, “You’re done.”
-Basically you just shrink into a chair and collapse for the whole day on Sunday.
-This year I invested in a massage gun for my muscles.
+Basically, you just shrink into a chair and collapse for the whole day on Sunday.
+This year, I invested in a massage gun for my muscles.
 Great investment there.

-I caught covid at my second-to-last wedding of the year, the one wedding where I probably got a little lax with my mask.
+I caught the coronavirus at my second-to-last wedding of the year, the one wedding where I probably got a little lax with my mask.
 Four people got it at that wedding, and it forced me to miss my last wedding of the year.
 Thankfully, I have a very capable team of photographers that filled in and did a phenomenal job.
 But in the world we have today, you almost have to plan for that to happen.